The Hilibrand Autism Fellowship in Adolescence and Adulthood

 - Curriculum vitae, including a list of all publications

-- Letter summarizing previous and current research, and its significance to the present fellowship
+- Letter summarizing previous and current clinical work (if relevant) and research, and its significance to the present fellowship

 - Research project summary: scientific abstract stating project’s long-term objectives and aims, with a focus on the translational nature of the research